chef/chef-web-docs/chef_master/source/resource_reboot.rst

    Reboot a node so that the chef-client may continue the installation process.

 ``:request_reboot``
-   Reboot a node at the end of a chef-client run.
+   Reboot a node at the end of a Chef Infra Client run.

 Properties